SQRT() Function in Salesforce | Syntax, Examples, & Use Cases

-I recently worked in a multinational company that manages their Customer Relationship Management and sales data, using Salesforce.
-One day I got the task of calculating the lead age square to calculate the lead’s experience level.
+I recently worked in a multinational company that manages its Customer Relationship Management and sales data, using Salesforce.
+One day, I was tasked with calculating the lead’s age squared to determine the lead’s experience level.

-The SQRT() function in Salesforce is the mathematical function available in Salesforce that is used to carry out mathematical calculations.
-In basic terms, the SQRT() function is used when we need to find out the positive square root of a given number.
+The SQRT() function in Salesforce is a built-in mathematical function used to perform calculations.
+In basic terms, the SQRT() function is used to find the positive square root of a given number.

 The syntax of the SQRT() function is as follows: